MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 docker run -d --name myIIS -p 80:80 microsoft/iis docker exec -i myIIS cmd
 ```
-this let the IIS container run in the background with non-interactive entrypoint SERVICEMONITOR.exe, then connect to the container with an interactive command shell.
+this let the IIS container run in the background with IIS running and non-interactive entrypoint SERVICEMONITOR.exe, then connect to the container with an interactive command shell.

-> (the microsoft/iis images is build with a Dockerfile that uses ENTRYPOINT ["C:\ServiceMonitor.exe", "w3svc"] at the end.
-This is not overridable with the docker run, as it would be with dockerfile created with CMD instead of ENTRYPOINT.)
+> the microsoft/iis images is build with a Dockerfile that uses ENTRYPOINT ["C:\ServiceMonitor.exe", "w3svc"] at the end.
+This is not overridable with plain docker run, as it would be with dockerfile created with CMD instead of ENTRYPOINT.
+But there is and option of the `docker run` command entyrpoint that can do it, called ` --entrypoint`.

+The alternate way to attach to the running container the would be:
+`docker run -it --entrypoint cmd microsoft/iis`
+Note that you can omit the port binding as nothing is running for listening that port.

 After the download, the container will start, and a shell session will be started.